tomma24ss/orsi-video-platform/README.md

 ./start.sh
 ```

-This script will:
+#### 🔍 What Does `start.sh` Do?
+The `start.sh` script automates the setup and deployment of the video platform by performing the following actions:

+1. **Starts the required services**
-- Start Docker and k3s.
+   - Ensures Docker is running
+   - Starts k3s (Lightweight Kubernetes)

+2. **Builds and Prepares Containers**
-- Build Docker images for the API, frontend, and AI job.
+   - Builds Docker images for the API, frontend, and AI job
-- Import the Docker images into k3s.
+   - Loads these images into k3s

+3. **Deploys the Application on Kubernetes**
-- Apply Kubernetes manifests for PV, PVC, deployments, and services.
+   - Applies Kubernetes manifests for Persistent Volumes (PV) and Persistent Volume Claims (PVC)
+   - Deploys the API, frontend, and AI processing job
+   - Exposes services via Kubernetes NodePort

+4. **Verifies Deployment**
+   - Waits for Kubernetes pods to be ready
-- Display the status of all Kubernetes resources.
+   - Displays the status of all Kubernetes resources

+This ensures that the platform is fully operational with minimal manual intervention.

 ---